What is ERP and How Does it Work?

 One useful ERP feature in terms of logistics is the supply chain oversight which will track raw materials through to finished products and delivery.
 With such comprehensive oversight, you’re able to anticipate any challenges related to inventory and lost stock.

-Aside from product tracking through supply chain management, ERP software can track information related to sales, production and productivity through a range of tools.
-This allows for enhanced business oversight, allowing you to identify areas of improvement.
+Aside from product tracking through supply chain management, ERP software is able to track information related to sales, production, and productivity through a range of tools.
+This allows for enhanced business oversight, giving you the opportunity to identify areas of improvement.

 This forms part of the inventory management whereby the ERP system allows businesses to monitor the material needed for sales and anticipated sales.